Skip to content ↓

 Things to consider when arranging a work experience placement

-• We discourage students from working with their parents or relatives, as a major part of the experience is for the students to work with people that they have not worked with before in a new environment.
+• We discourage students from arranging placements with parents or relatives, as a key part of the experience is working with new people in a different environment.

-• Some placements require protective clothing, which are not always provided by the employer.
+• Some placements require protective clothing, which may not always be provided by the employer—students should check in advance.

-• Placements working with children or vulnerable adults may require applicants to be DBS (police) checked.
+• Placements involving work with children or vulnerable adults may require a DBS (police) check.

 Completing the Unifrog placements tool

-Once a work experience placement is agreed, the students are asked to complete the Unifrog's placement tool to upload their employers' details.
-Once complete, the employer will receive an email notification advising them to log into Unifrog and confirm the placement, which will include their insurance and health and safety information.
-Once the employer has uploaded all relevant information, a parent/ guardian is then required to authorise the students' placement by clicking on the link sent to them via Unifrog.
+Once a work experience placement has been secured, students are required to complete the Unifrog placement tool by uploading their employer’s details.
+After submission, the employer will receive an email prompting them to log into Unifrog to confirm the placement and provide necessary insurance and health and safety information.
+Once the employer has submitted all the required details, a parent or guardian will receive a link via Unifrog to review and authorise the placement.

 Click here for step-by-step instructions on how to upload your employers details.